swarali-gurjar/EX-12-Constructor-and-Destructor-in-C-plus-plus/README.md

 - Automatically invoked when an object is destroyed.

-## 1. Algorithm: Default Constructor inside
+## 1. Algorithm: Default Constructor inside a class

 **Step 1**: Start the program.